8an3/OCRMNavigator/README.md

    4. Your prefix gets created by converting your snippet name to all lower case letters and spaces turning into dashes ( - ).
 Thus giving you access to your snippets on the fly, just like any other ( Toggle State is then toggle-state as your prefix ).
    5. No more wasting time with double quotes, or trying to make it look good by lining everything up... just save and fucking code dudes.
    6. I know theres a work around, but still feels so clunky to us, in a tsx file, then in the snippets, then going back and click on the snippets file again to re render the snippets file and on and on.
 Where as with this one, you input the name, where you want to store it in the extension and if you already have the snippet in your clipboard it automatically pastes at file creation.
 Save, then move on to creating the next one.
 I find its not just the big things that can really waste your time.
 The small things you dont even notice or count towards wasting your time, but suck so much time out of your day... mainly due to dumb design decisions or the decision NOT to go back to improve it.
 Thats... basically the whole reason I HAD to start coding.
+   7. Extended the functionality of our snippets.
+   8. New Full featured Viewer, from the viewer with search command to search and view the filtered list, after selecting bring you to a viewer.
+Where you can view, select to edit, create new, remove and now even includes the easiest importer Ive seen yet when dealer with snippets
+   9. Import by letting you select whatever snippet file you want, leaves the original untouched but copies over into its snippet file, when importing, if you do not already have a SNIPPETS folder it will create it for you in the extensions pane so you can access them in the extensions file structure.
+Thus letting you import 2 or 3 snippet files if you need to.
 7. .md files
    1. Comprehensive cheat sheet you can access any time without leaving vs code.
    2. Create a md file, that opens a md renderer along side it.
    3. If you so choose and depends who wide your monitor is, can create an md file with the cheat sheet and renderer open all at once, with one click.
 Not gonna lie, the little touches with this extension make it nice to have.
 8. Drag and Drop
    1. Theres no way to actually implement drag and drop as far as I can tell in vscode, but was able to incorporate the next best thing to help quickly move things around without having to dig out the config file.
    2. With saying that, your more than welcome to do that too.
 9. Config file
    1. Speaking of which, super easy config file editing, updates as you save in real time.
    2. Exports straight to your projects root.
    3. Importing makes it easy to update config or send to friends if they like they way you set yours up.
+   4. Automatically deletes trailing commas on import
 10. Reveal in explorer
 11. Copy path
 12. All the while, its pretty quick.
 Considering some extensions just seem to bog vscode down.